georgestephenson/aws-solution-architect-associate/notes/39-VPC.md

 - Privately connect VPC to services as if they were in the VPC.
 - e.g. create an NLB that connects to RDS to access via PrivateLink to a VPC
+- Use to connect services between third parties